jamiemcstay/Project-1/README.md

 - Are existing fans of the band.
 - Are visiting the website to learn more about the band or they are potential fans.
 - Want to be able to hear about the bands touring schedule.
-- Want to be to have access to the bands music.
+- Want to have access to the bands music.
 - Want updates on anything new that happens with the band.

 ### Site owners/bands goals